 Which tea has the most caffeine, or what tea has the most caffeine?
 We hear that all the time.
 Caffeine is an important consideration.
 Caffeinated teas are a great way to begin the day or a superb lift in the late afternoon, but caffeine can create problems for the novice or the beginning tea drinker.

 A wonderfully flavored black tea like our Organic Strawbango might not be the best tea to drink after dinner.
 I always ask the server for their home number when ordering herbal or caffeine-free beverages at a restaurant, so if I am awake at 2:30 AM, I know who to call.

 For my ‘Thank You’ gift, I went with a mixture of both—a few blacks, a few greens, and then an equal number of caffeine-free teas.
 And here is a post about how green tea can make you happier.

 2. Loose leaf tea or tea bags

 We are quite partial to loose-leaf tea at Local Tea Company.
 Experienced tea drinkers tend to prefer loose leaf tea.
-The tea typically will be of better quality, fresher, and a much better value.
-It cost money for the convenience of bagged tea!
+The tea typically will be of better quality, fresher, and of a much better value.
+It cost money for the convenience of bagged tea

 Loose-leaf teas also provide more flexibility in how much tea you might want to brew; tea for two or three or a big pot for your sewing circle.